How do we work with researchers?

-If you are interested in accessing data from one of the devolved centres, your route might be slightly different and the amount of time it takes to access the data will vary.
-For example, for administrative data held by ADR Wales within the SAIL Databank, access involves a two-stage process.
+If you are interested in accessing data from one of the devolved centres, your route might be slightly different.
+For example, for administrative data curated by ADR Wales and held within the SAIL Databank, access involves a two-stage process.
 First, an initial application and scoping document must be drawn up, which is to be completed by a SAIL Databank analyst following a discussion about a potential project.
 Second, an application must be made to gain Information Governance Review Panel (IGRP) approval.
+For data curated by ADR Scotland, the Scottish Centre for Administrative Data Research (SCADR) Researcher Handbook has a wealth of information about accessing data, including tips on developing an application.
+Data linked and curated by ADR Northern Ireland is managed and held by the Northern Ireland Statistics and Research Agency (NISRA); more information can be found on the NISRA website.